PatrickSachs/deformulator/README.md

 # [...]
 ```

 Well this sure is a wall of text!
 We get an Elixir representation of the beam file, already broken down into the instructions as (the decompiler guessed) they were written in the code file.
-If someone were to write a tool that would analyze beam files progrmatically, this would be the output they'd use.
+If someone were to write a tool that would analyze beam files programatically, this would be the output they'd use.

 But since we are just meatbags, let's convert it to a textual representation: